eugene-kim-pipe17/p17-interview-filters/README.md

 1. Run `npm install` to install the dependencies.

-2. **Examine the flattened order schema in `src/types.ts`:**
+2. **Examine `src/types.ts`:**
-   - We've flattened the nested Order object structure for your convenience
-   - This means nested properties like `billingAddress.addressLine1` appear in the dropdown alongside top-level properties like `status`
-   - For example, instead of having separate dropdowns for "billingAddress" → "addressLine1", users can directly select "billingAddress.addressLine1" as a field path
-   - The `FlattenedOrderSchema` shows all available field paths, their types, and valid operators
+   - `FlattenedOrderSchema` shows all available field paths, types, and valid operators
+   - Nested properties like `billingAddress.addressLine1` appear alongside top-level properties like `status`

 3. Look at screenshot.png or filter.gif to understand the user interface and discuss how you think the filter works from the user's perspective (not how it's implemented).